 The main component of an electric vehicle is its electric motor.
-Basically, an electric motor is powered by an electric battery.
-There are mainly two ways to charge the battery AC charging and DC charging.
-So, let us discuss the differences between AC and DC charging in detail.
+This electric motor is powered by an electric battery.
+While the batteries store only DC Charge, there are mainly two ways to charge the battery i.e. through an AC Charger or through a DC charger.
+In this blog, let us discuss the differences between AC and DC chargers and corresponding charging in detail.

 AC chargers can be divided into two: